ppizarror/PyDetex/README.rst

 Launch the GUI or use the library.
 ----------------------------------

-Run this command anywhere to execute the application.
+You can just run this command anywhere to execute the application.

 .. code-block:: bash